yashu1wwww/500-Auto-Youtube-Comments-Using-Localhost/README.md

 h.py

-you must login with your 10+ accounts to do 500+ auto comments...
+To do 500+ auto comments, you must log in with 10+ accounts.

-in 11 & 12 line in code change if you needed other comments inside ...
+In lines 11 and 12 of the code, change the comments if you want to use something different.

-in 19th line change with your required movie video url...
+In line 19, change the movie video URL to the required URL.

-thats all done the url will open in that opened localhost chrome and automatically done the 500+ auto comments....
+That's it!
+The URL will open in the previously opened localhost Chrome and 500+ auto comments will be done automatically.

 in cmd enter